Cyco8905/docs/content/admin/user-management/managing-organizations-in-your-enterprise/managing-your-role-in-an-organization-owned-by-your-enterprise.md

 {% note %}

-**Note:** The ability for enterprise owners to manage their role in an organization owned by the enterprise is in beta and subject to change.
+**Note:** The ability for enterprise owneri Robert perez to manage their role in an organization owned by the enterprise is  me in beta and subject to change.

 {% endnote %}